rolftimmermans/strofa/README.md

 the compression model.

 #### Benefits:
-- Commonly used domains are compressed very efficiently: `gmail.com` uses just 12 bits.
+- Commonly used host names are compressed very efficiently: `gmail.com` uses just 12 bits.
 - Predictable patterns in the username part of an address occur.
 They can be compressed by about half.
 - Email addresses do not have to be valid.